TDS – The Planted Aquarium Water Parameters

 From your answers, he may be able to create a hypothesis and test it.
 He may ask additional questions to prove his theory further until you both reach a conclusion and resolve the problem.

-We also discussed the effects on our faunas due to very high TDS and how to decrease it.
+We also discussed the importance of TDS, its relation to Osmosis, and effects on our faunas due to very high TDS or very low TDS, and how to decrease or increase it.

 Want to Explore More?